List of Star Wars starfighters: Rogue-class starfighter

 The Rogue-class starfighter appears in Revenge of the Sith as a starfighter piloted by the native Utapauns during the Battle of Utapau.
 Although featured in a full two-page spread in the Revenge of the Sith Incredible Cross-Sections book, the fighter's role was significantly reduced in the final film.
 This was due to the fact that the P-38's digital model, being a late addition to the film, was not completed to the level originally planned, and so was relegated to a background craft.
 Reference material describes the Rogue-class starfighter being purchased in large numbers by local governments in the Mid and Outer Rims, and by the Separatists, the latter of whom allow MagnaGuard droids to pilot them combat with the Republic.
 12.7 m long by 12.88 m wide and 2.71 m high, the starfighter features two laser cannons, deflector shields, sensor jammers, and a hyperdrive.
 These systems are powered by wing reactors, each of which can annihilate up to 3.1 kg of fuel per second.
 The Rogue-class would gain prominence in Star Wars: The Clone Wars, most notably as Cad Bane's personal starfighter Xanadu Blood.
 Among the modifications made to the starfighter are a roomier cabin for three passengers, engines which can run 'silent' for brief periods of time, and a rare cloaking device.

 Soulless One

 The Soulless One was General Grievous' personal starfighter, a customized version of a Belbullab-22 starfighter, which made its first theatrical appearance in Revenge of the Sith (2005).
+The starfighter is also mockingly referred to as "Spineless One" by enemies due to Grievous' tendency to escape from danger with it.
 After Obi-Wan Kenobi (Ewan McGregor) defeated General Grievous on Utapau, he used Grievous' starfighter to escape from his clone troopers attempting to carry out Order 66 and rendezvoused with Yoda and Senator Bail Organa (Jimmy Smits).
+Obi-Wan later pilots the starfighter with the infant Luke Skywalker to Nar Shaddaa before selling it for transportation to Tatooine, leaving its fate unknown.